marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

   return None
 ```

-Here we are interacting with `self.auth_drive().permissions()` but the interaction is very similar as before; to create a new permission for the file, you will need to create body that sets `anyone` to the role `reader`.
+Here we are interacting with `self.auth_drive().permissions()` but the interaction is very similar to before; to create a new permission for the file, you will need to create a body that sets `anyone` to the role `reader`.

 I also created a little class to encapsulate the responses for permissions: